airdeploy/airdeploy-docs/docs/flagger-sdk/overview.md

 }
 ```

-This data allows Airship to show A/B results and lots of other important things. `Flagger` groups this data up before
+This data allows Airdeploy to show A/B results and lots of other important things. `Flagger` groups this data up before
-sending to Airship to decrease network usage and Airship server load.
+sending to Airdeploy to decrease network usage and Airdeploy server load.
 If your application stops without properly
 shutting down `Flagger` all the accumulated data will be lost.
 See [Shutdown Flagger](quick-start.md#shutdown-flagger)

  >Note: You must call `Flagger.shutdown` __once before the end of the runtime__